Skip to content

 • External AI costs — imported via CSV

-When fal.ai confirms billing units after a generation completes, modelBridge shows the actual cost — a green “Actual $X.XX” badge in the Billing tab alongside the original estimate.
-This lets you verify that estimates were accurate and spot any discrepancies.
+When fal.ai confirms billing units after a generation, modelBridge shows the billed cost — a green “Billed $X.XX” badge in the Billing tab alongside the original estimate.
+The cost badge also briefly flashes green after generation, giving you immediate confirmation without switching tabs.

-Cost history uses dual persistence — localStorage for fast reads and a disk file for durability.
-Your cost data survives Premiere Pro updates, CEP cache clears, and plugin reinstalls.
+Cost history is stored with redundant persistence for durability.
+Your cost data survives Premiere Pro updates, cache clears, and plugin reinstalls.

 The Billing tab includes a manual Reset function that requires typing “DELETE” as confirmation — no accidental data loss.